apostrophecms/apostrophe-sandbox/README.md

 Visit `http://localhost:3000` to feast your eyes on the sandbox site.

+*To log in, visit: `http://localhost:3000/login`*

 The test username is `admin` and the test password is `demo`.

-You can create and remove pages in addition to editing their content.
+You can create and remove pages in addition to editing their content and managing blog articles, people and snippets.

 ## Creating Your Own Apostrophe Project: The Easy Way

 You can easily create your own open source or private Apostrophe project using apostrophe-sandbox as a starting point.
-Here's how I do it:
+Here's how we do it:

 1. Go to github.com and create a new, empty repository called `myproject`, or whatever suits you.
 Do not add any files to it yet.
 If you want a private, non-open-source project, make sure you select that option.
 2. Clone the `apostrophe-sandbox` repository to your computer, naming the resulting folder `myproject` (just for example):